utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 <!-- vale Postman.Spelling = YES -->

 1. Connect the **If** block's TRUE port to the **Send Request** block's URL port.
 This passes the new `URL` variable to the **Send Request** block.
 1. Also connect the **If** block's TRUE port to the **Send Request** block's Send port.
-This triggers the send event port of the block so it runs again.
+This triggers the send event so it runs again.

     ![Connect the If block](https://assets.postman.com/postman-docs/v10/flow-connect-if-v10.jpg)